-The Scheme provides basic information to the public about a business compliant with the Food Hygiene (Scotland) Regulations 2006.
+The Scheme provides basic information to the public regarding the level of compliance of a business with the Food Hygiene (Scotland) Regulations 2006.

 FHIS is easy for consumers to understand and simple for Local Authorities to apply.
-The 'Pass' standard represents a single level of compliance that is satisfactory in terms of consumer expectations and also as an enforcement outcome.
+The 'Pass' standard represents a single level of compliance that is satisfactory in terms of consumer expectations and as an enforcement outcome.
 Establishments are assessed during programmed inspections; there is no need for separate inspection scheduling.
 It is designed to simply reflect the Local Authority's most up to date information and to fit existing enforcement procedures.